 One Water, One Future Explored at ACWA Statewide Conference in Monterey

-MONTEREY, CA–(Marketwired – May 03, 2017) – California’s shared vision — and shared challenges — in the statewide and local water arenas will be the focus of the Association of California Water Agencies’ (ACWA) 2017 Spring Conference & Exhibition in Monterey May 9 – 12.
+MONTEREY, CA–(Marketwired – May 08, 2017) – California’s shared vision — and shared challenges — in the statewide and local water arenas will be the focus of the Association of California Water Agencies’ (ACWA) 2017 Spring Conference & Exhibition in Monterey May 9 – 12.
 More than 1,600 local water leaders will gather at the four-day event — titled “One Water, One Future” — to attend an array of panel discussions, forums, presentations and keynote addresses.
-California’s current water challenges as well as leaders’ long-term vision for the state’s water future will be explored.
+California water leaders’ immediate and long-term vision for the state’s water future will be explored.

 The conference takes place following the state’s release of its long-term water conservation policy, and as decisions loom on the California WaterFix.
 The conference program is available here.